pmualaba/react-bio/docs/code-guidelines.md

 Naming convention for designs:
 - design substitution:
-	- use props.ui.theme.design.**as**DesignName to select an alternative design for the styled component
+	- use genes.ui.theme.design.**as**DesignName to select an alternative design for the styled component
 - design context:
-	- use props.ui.theme.design.**in**DesignName to select a design that changes depending on the context wherein the Styled Component is used.
+	- use genes.ui.theme.design.**in**DesignName to select a design that changes depending on the context wherein the Styled Component is used.